-A graduate of Michigan State University and Shippensburg University of Pennsylvania, Garry Adelman is the award-winning author, co-author or editor of 20 books and 30 articles on the Civil War.
-He is the vice president of the Center for Civil War Photography and has been a Licensed Battlefield Guide at Gettysburg for 20 years.
-He has appeared on numerous productions shown on the BBC, C-Span, Pennsylvania Cable Network and on HISTORY, where, most recently, he was the chief consultant for “Blood and Glory: The Civil War in Color.”
-Since 2010, he has been the director of history and education at the American Battlefield Trust, leading efforts to provide high-quality educational materials for classroom use and develop groundbreaking techniques for on-site and digital battlefield interpretation.
+A graduate of Michigan State University and Shippensburg University of Pennsylvania, Garry Adelman is the award-winning author, co-author or editor of 20 books and 50 Civil War articles.
+He is the vice president of the Center for Civil War Photography and has been a Licensed Battlefield Guide at Gettysburg for 25 years.
+He has conceived and drafted the text for wayside exhibits at ten battlefields, has given thousands of battlefield tours at more than 60 sites and has lectured at hundreds of locations across the country including the National Archives, the Library of Congress and the Smithsonian.
+He has appeared as a speaker on the BBC, C-Span, Pennsylvania Cable Network, American Heroes Channel, and on HISTORY where he was a chief consultant and talking head on the Emmy Award-winning show Gettysburg (2011) and Blood and Glory: The Civil War in Color (2015).
+He works full time as Chief Historian at the American Battlefield Trust.

-Biography is coming soon.
+Biography coming soon.

-Biography is coming soon.
+Biography coming soon.

 Dan Davis is a native of Fredericksburg, VA where his love for the Civil War began on childhood trips to local battlefields.
 He is a graduate of Longwood University with a bachelor’s degree in Public History.
 Dan has worked as a Ranger/Historian at Appomattox Court House National Historical Site and the Fredericksburg and Spotsylvania National Military Park.
 He is the author or co-author of numerous books and articles on the Civil War and is a regular contributor to Emerging Civil War.
 He currently resides in Fredericksburg.